root-project/root/documentation/users-guide/AddingaClass.md

 You can add a class without using the `ClassDef` and `ClassImp` macros;
 however, you will be limited.
 Specifically the object I/O features of ROOT will not be available to you for these classes.
-See "CINT the C++ Interpreter".
+See "Cling the C++ Interpreter".
 The `ShowMembers` and `Streamer` method, as well as the `>>` operator overloads, are implemented only if you use `ClassDef` and `ClassImp`.
 See `$ROOTSYS/include/Rtypes.h` for the definition of